webodan/retroTINK-setup/README.md

 This version supports VGA666 With connected VGA to SCART cable to a CRT TV.
 Fully Tested and Working using a RetroPie 4.4 image for RaspberryPi 2/3 emulating several systems, none looked bad on my Trinitron KV-29FX30E.

-NOTE: Confirmed working on RetroPie v4.3 and v4.4!! :D

 # retroTINK-setup (Should work for RGB-Pi users as well!)
 A Setup script to install RetroTINK configs on a fresh RetroPie v4.3+